wiverson/maven-jpackage-template/README.md

 you could do your dev work on Linux and rely on the GitHub Actions to generate macOS and Windows builds.
 If you need help, reach out to [ChangeNode.com](https://changenode.com/).

+You still should (of course) do QA on your apps, but that's a different topic.

 ##### Q: Does this support auto-updating, crash reporting, or analytics?

 A: No... for that, you should check out [ChangeNode.com](https://changenode.com/)!